ricardojoserf/ricardojoserf.github.io/_posts/2024-1-23-startupfolder.md

 cmd /c "dir /a ""$($env:USERPROFILE)\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\"""
 ```

-However, before deleting these files the program must be stopped if it is already running:
+Before deleting these files the program must be stopped if it is already running:

 ```
 tasklist | findstr notmalicious.exe